murphybread/Librarian/base_template.md

 ## 000/090/090.00/090.00.md
  description: Understand the trends, updates, and historical context of the industry background

+## 000/030/030.md
+ description: This section covers packages that are created during the build process for developers.
+This category talk about dependencies, how to manage them, performance improvements, storage, etc.

+## 000/030/030.00/030.00.md
+ description: This category will cover pip related items in the following packages

+## 000/030/030.00/030.00 a.md
+ description: This article about pip module name convention hypen and underbar

 ## 000/080/080.md
  description: No description provided